karmarun/karma.run/README.md

  * Releasing a karma.run-compatible web-based GUI ("the web editor") as FOSS.
  * Writing and releasing official client libraries for different programming languages.

+## Status

+The project is currently in alpha stage.
+Concretely, any and all APIs are subject to change.
+In regards to documentation, there is some but it's mostly old and unusable, we are working on an updated and accurate version.
+Tests have been conducted by building real-life applications on top of karma.run but not formalized as unit-tests and no coverage numbers are available yet.

+## Installation

+To install karma.run you need the [Go toolchain](https://golang.org):

+    $ go get github.com/karmarun/karma.run

+Stable tags will have binary releases.

 ## Dependencies & Licenses

 karma.run depends on three external software packages: